 David N. Dinkins, 106th Mayor, City of New York, serving from 1990-93; Professor in the Practice of Public Affairs, Senior Fellow of the Center for Urban Research & Policy, Columbia University School of International and Public Affairs.
 Served six consecutive two-year terms on the USTA Board through 2011.
 Dinkins currently serves on the boards of PTR, the New York Junior Tennis League and NYJTL Youth Centers, Inc. He is a lifetime member of the USTA, its Eastern Section and the ATA.
 He serves on the New York City Sports Commission and the Board of Advisors of the Althea Gibson Foundation, the Georgia Tennis Foundation and PowerPlay NYC.

-Benjamin Doller, chairs the Major Donor and co-chairs Hampton Pro-Am Committees; serves on the Executive Committee.
+Benjamin Doller, Secretary of the Board, USTA Serves.
+Chairs the Major Donor and co-chairs Hampton Pro-Am Committees; serves on the Executive Committee.
 Vice Chairman, Sotheby’s North and South America; a former Trustee and Board member of the Optometric Center of New York, a foundation devoted to vision science research, care and education, and a former member of the major donor committee of God's Love We Deliver.

-Jamshid Ehsani, serves on the Finance Committee.
+Jamshid Ehsani, Co-chairs the Gala Committee and serves on the Finance Committee.
 Apollo Global Management, Fund Manager; Horace Mann School Board of Trustee, involved in a number of charitable organizations in New York and Connecticut, including Asia Society and the Metropolitan Museum of Art.

 Patrick J. Galbraith, serves as Secretary-Treasurer of the USTA.
 Previously, he served three consecutive two-year terms as a Director at Large on the USTA Board of Directors.
 In his current position, Galbraith serves as chair of the Budget Committee and as a member of the Audit, Compensation, Investment and Major Construction Oversight committees.
 Has served as the board liaison to the Professional Tennis Council and as a member of the ATP Player Council.
 Galbraith played professional tennis from 1989 to 2000, rising to become one of the top doubles players in the world and finishing his career with 36 doubles titles.
 He has been working for UBS Financial Services since 2001 and has been involved with the Cystic Fibrosis Foundation in the Seattle area for the past 20 years.